-The Office of Distance Education manages the N.C.
-A&T Distance Education Program, including distance education program development, distance education course approval and scheduling, registration, and administration.
-Faculty who wish to teach, develop, or enhance an online course must apply through their Department Chair to the Distance Education department to ensure policy alignments with NC A&T University and UNC General Administration.
-Distance Education coordinates the schedule of online courses offered each semester and assists with distance learning student withdrawals, when needed.
+The Office of Distance Education and Extended Learning (DEEL) manages the N.C.
+A&T Distance Education and Extended Learning Program, including distance education program development, distance education course approval and scheduling, registration, and administration.
+Faculty who wish to teach, develop, or enhance an online course must apply through their Department Chair to DEEL to ensure policy alignments with NC A&T University, UNC General Administration, SASCOC, and other accrediting organizations.
+DEEL coordinates the schedule of online courses offered each semester and assists with distance learning student withdrawals, when needed.

 - Online Teaching Certification

 - A&T is dedicated to continual enhancement of online instruction.
 By studying best practices in online teaching, and using the Quality Matters online course development standards, the Online Teaching Certification Program is designed to introduce faculty to teaching online and develop effective and engaging online courses.
 In Unit 1 (Online Teaching Certification), participants are introduced to methods, best practices and course planning.
 In Unit 2 (Online Course Development) participants will study and apply each step of the design, planning, development and course production process, and upon completion, will have designed an online course in their own discipline.

 - Online Teaching and Course Development Certification is offered in two phases:

 - Unit 1: Online Teaching Certification – methods, best practices, and course planning

 - Unit 2: Online Course Development Certification – course design and production of learning modules, activities, and assessment